Yizhao111/Yizhao111.github.io/index.md

 - **Sep 2020 - June 2024:** Northeastern University (BEng)

-- Expect to apply for a one-year Mphil program and graduate in Sep 2025.
+- Expect to apply for a two-year Mphil program and graduate in Sep 2026.
 Looking for PhD position after that.

 <br>